slackpropagation/silent-leak-detector/README.md

 **Key Insight:** The United States leads with a 2.30% conversion rate, while most countries convert below 0.5%, highlighting significant regional performance gaps.

-**Page Context:**
-This map is implemented in [pages/Country_Conversion_Map.py](pages/Country_Conversion_Map.py).
-It filters out countries with fewer than 100 sessions, converts country names to ISO‑3 codes using the `pycountry` library, and renders an interactive Plotly choropleth with an equirectangular projection on a dark background theme (`#2E2E2E`).
-A custom diverging colorscale highlights performance from low (deep blue) to high (red) rates.
-A rotated annotation serves as the vertical colorbar label, and footer annotations display total sessions and overall conversion rate.
-Data is loaded from `data/cleaned_sessions.csv` and the figure can be exported to `outputs/country_conversion_map.png`.

 To assess how reliable each country’s conversion rate is, we calculated 95% confidence intervals.
 This helps distinguish statistically meaningful patterns from noise, especially for countries with fewer sessions.

 #### Country Conversion Rates with 95% Confidence Intervals